akamai/DDSpoof/README.md

 **Usage:**

-Create a record by specifying only a hostname, domain name would be added automatically:
+Create a record for the specified FQDN:

 ```
-write-record <hostname>
+write-record <fqdn>
 ```

-Create a record with a specific IP addres, overwriting the configuration:
+Create a record with a specific IP address, overwriting the configuration:
 ```
-write-record <hostname> <ip_address>
+write-record <fqdn> <ip_address>
 ```

 ## delete-record